rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

-# Configuring a Standard Rocket Pool Node with Docker
+# Creating a Standard Rocket Pool Node with Docker

 In this section, we will walk through the process of installing the Rocket Pool Smartnode stack using the standard [Docker](https://www.docker.com/resources/what-container)-based setup.
 This will install and configure everything you need to run a complete node, including: